firebase/codelab-friendlychat-android/steps/index.lab.md

 Now that you've imported the project into Android Studio and added a Firebase configuration JSON file, you're ready to run the app for the first time.

+> aside negative
+>
+> Note: in order for your app to communicate with the Firebase Emulator Suite it must be running on an Android Emulator, not a real Android device.
+This will allow the app to communicate with the Firebase Emulator Suite on `localhost`.

 1. Start your Android Emulator.
 2. In Android Studio, click **Run** ( <img src="img/execute.png" alt="execute"  width="20.00" />) in the toolbar.